THURSDAY, MARCH 1, 2012

 "Stop!"
 Laurie screamed, but it was too late.

 Thunder CRACKED outside of the historic theatre, briefly lighting up the lobby, then darkness engulfed the building.
 The only sound from the gold-gilded stage was the director's breath keeping rhythm with the rain pelting against the historic building’s tin roof.
-Running lights hooked into an2011 11 01 1 emergency generator glowed red from backstage and cast an eerie smolder of blood-on-the-moon over the drop that now hung crooked from the fly.
+Running lights hooked into an emergency generator glowed red from backstage and cast an eerie smolder of blood-on-the-moon over the drop that now hung crooked from the fly.
 Suddenly and briefly, silence hung heavy in the usually welcoming space until it was shattered by a bloodcurdling scream.
 It was the seventh of ten screams heard that night.

 Inside the theatre, terror gripped those left inside.
 Only three of the troupe remained - Laurie, the director, and her two leads, Tommy and Nancy.
 Laurie left to try and turn the breakers back on, but the best she could manage because of the water damage was a continuous flickering.
 When she returned to the stage, the actors stood shivering, hands clenched, as an eerie strobe-effect lit them.